LucasDawkins/odin-recipes/README.md

 # odin-recipes
-Project recipes repo for the odin project
+Project recipes repo for the odin project.
-Created an index page with 3 recipe links
+Created an index page with 3 recipe links.
-Links take you to each recipe
+Links take you to each recipe.